Locations: Yakima Valley (Yakima); Lower Yakima Valley (Prosser); Northern Oregon (Hermiston)

 Time Frame: Mid-May to Mid-September

 Pest Management Scout: Scouts are responsible for collecting field data in a variety of crops.
 Data collected could consist of insect pest and beneficial counts, as well as weed and disease observations, which are used as a basis for recommendations.
-Most of the work is outdoors, however, some office computer work is included.
+Most of the work is outdoors, however, some office computer work may be included.
 Experience with beneficial and pest insect identification and/or common weed and plant disease identification is desirable.

 Plant Tissue Scout / Sampler: This job consists of walking representative patterns in crop fields to collect petioles or other plant tissue for nutrient analysis.
 This requires someone who has normal color perception and can recognize differences in plant growth and development.